joepmoritz/MatlabFilenameAutoComplete/README.md

 # MatlabFilenameAutoComplete
 Sublime package that adds all Matlab filenames in your project to auto complete.
-This effectively auto completes user defined functions.
+This effectively auto completes user defined functions...